-We have a legislative obligation to develop a policy on children's nutrition that is consistent with the Ministry's guidelines.

-Bag lunches from home should include a variety of foods from the following chart:
+We have a legislated obligation to develop a policy on children's nutrition that is consistent with the Ministry's guidelines.
+STTANS provides morning snack, lunch and afternoon snack to our toddler and preschool programs.
+STTANS provides afternoon snack for our kinder/school age programs.
+All infants must bring lunches from home and should include a variety of foods from the following chart: